-Entrapment of these cutaneous nerves of the buttocks was once described as the tendency for the cluneal nerves to get entrapped where they pass through the fascia near the iliac crest.
-(6) However, Tubbs et al. stated that such entrapment is uncommon yet possible, and they did not find “no osteofibrous tunnels or obvious compression sites” that could cause these nerves to get “stuck” among 20 cadavers.
+Entrapment of these cutaneous nerves of the buttocks was once described as the tendency for the cluneal nerves to get stuck where they pass through the fascia near the iliac crest.
+(6) However, Tubbs et al. stated that such entrapment is uncommon yet possible, and they did not find any “osteofibrous tunnels or obvious compression sites” that could cause these nerves to get “stuck” among 20 cadavers.
 (7) They suggested that more obvious and common causes of low back pain and leg pain should be ruled out before considering entrapped cluneal nerves be a possibility.
-“We found no anatomical variation between sex, age or side,” lead author Dr. Shane Tubbs told Massage & Fitness Magazine in an online interview.
+“We found no anatomical variation between sex, age or side,” lead author Dr. Shane Tubbs said in an online interview.

 However, Aota cited a few studies that yielded some evidence that “suggested entrapment of the penetrating nerves within or under the ligament is a potential cause for [low back pain] and peripartum pelvic pain” because “primary and secondary loops of the posterior sacral nerve plexus passed through or underneath the LPSL.
 (8,9,10) It appears that this is quite a controversial topic, especially so little is known about cluneal nerves and their role in contributing to pain.

-Dr. Yoichi Aota, who is a physician and researcher at the Yokohama Brain & Spine Center in Yokohama, Japan, cited, “SCN tender point was on the posterior iliac crest approximately 70 mm from the midline and 45 mm from the PSIS.
+Dr. Yoichi Aota, who is a physician and researcher at the Yokohama Brain & Spine Center in Yokohama, Japan, said, “SCN tender point was on the posterior iliac crest approximately 70 mm from the midline and 45 mm from the PSIS.
 The MCN tender point was on the LPSL within 40 mm caudal to the PSIS.”
-But these palpation methods are not very reliable.
+However, these palpation methods are not very reliable.
 (11)

 So he and a team of physicians, surgeons, and researchers at the clinic conducted a pretty large prospective study from 2009 to 2013 that included 834 patients with severe chronic low back pain and/or leg pain.
 Only 113 of them were diagnosed with SCN pain.
 When less invasive treatments failed to reduce sufficient pain, surgery was performed on 19 patients to decompress the SCN and remove the SCN block.
 The surgery had some success.
 Among 16 patients with leg pain, three had complete pain relief, two had almost complete relief, and three had no improvement.
 Among the eight remaining patients, they all had some pain relief within the six months of follow-up, and five of them had temporary relapse of pain post-surgery.
 (13)

-Dr. Aota isn’t the only one who thinks that this etiology is under-diagnosed.
-Dr. Tubbs, who is the Chief Scientific Officer of Seattle Science Foundation in Seattle, Washington, told us that the “prevalence of cluneal nerve entrapment is not known but is probably under-diagnosed due to a lack of awareness among medical practitioners.
+Aota isn’t the only one who thinks that this etiology is under-diagnosed.
+Dr. Shane Tubbs, who is the Chief Scientific Officer of Seattle Science Foundation in Seattle, Washington, said that the “prevalence of cluneal nerve entrapment is not known but is probably under-diagnosed due to a lack of awareness among medical practitioners.

 M&F: Is cluneal nerve entrapment a cause for back and/or hip pain?
 Do some people have entrapped cluneal nerves with NO pain?